ucll-vgo/picross-solution/docs/rules.md

 not able to take a thorough look at your code beforehand.

-A consequence of this is that the a seemingly good defense means very little: we'll still have to take a look afterwards, and if we find fatal mistakes, your grade might take an unforeseen
+A consequence of this is that a seemingly good defense means very little: we'll still have to take a look afterwards, and if we find fatal mistakes, your grade might take an unforeseen